CHOOSING THE RIGHT VIOLIN SIZE

 ➤ Adjust the chin rest: The chinrest can be adjusted to fit the player’s chin more comfortably.
 If the violin is too small, a higher chinrest can be added to help the player reach the chinrest more easily.
 If the violin is too large, a lower chinrest can be added to help the player reach the chinrest more comfortably.

-➤ Use a shoulder rest: shoulder rest can be used to support the violin and make playing easier.
+➤ Use a shoulder rest: a shoulder rest can be used to support the violin and make playing easier.
 If the violin is too small, a shoulder rest can be used to raise the instrument and make it easier to play.
 If the violin is too large, a shoulder rest can be used to bridge the gap between the player’s shoulder and the instrument.

 ➤ Use a smaller or larger bow: if the violin is too small or too large, a smaller or larger bow can be used to compensate for the difference.
 A smaller bow can be used for a smaller violin, while a larger bow can be used for a larger violin.